EU omnibus: A guide for companies preparing for CSRD

-Key objectives of the omnibus regulation
+Key objectives of the Omnibus regulation

-- Consolidation of Reporting Requirements: The regulation intends to harmonize overlapping obligations from directives such as the Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Taxonomy Regulation.
+The regulation intends to harmonize overlapping obligations from directives such as the Corporate Sustainability Reporting Directive (CSRD), the Corporate Sustainability Due Diligence Directive (CSDDD), and the EU Taxonomy Regulation.
 This consolidation aims to create a more coherent and manageable reporting landscape for companies operating within the EU.

-- Reduction of Scope: The number of companies subject to mandatory reporting will be reduced by approximately 80%.
+The number of companies subject to mandatory reporting will be reduced by approximately 80%.

-- Enhancement of Competitiveness: By streamlining reporting processes, the EU aims to bolster the global competitiveness of European industries, ensuring that sustainability efforts align with economic growth and innovation.
+By streamlining reporting processes, the EU aims to bolster the global competitiveness of European industries, ensuring that sustainability efforts align with economic growth and innovation.

 Key changes to the CSRD